AstrickHarren/forever-gyros/content/company.md

             {{< value-card
                 title="Innovation First"
                 icon="lightbulb"
-                description="We constantly push boundaries and embrace new technologies to solve complex challenges."
+                description="We constantly push the boundaries of health technology, embracing new data-driven approaches to improve wellness."
             >}}
             {{< value-card
                 title="Customer Success"
                 icon="users"
-                description="Our customers' success is our success.
-We're committed to delivering exceptional value."
+                description="Our users' health is our priority.
+We're committed to delivering valuable health insights and personalized wellness experiences."
             >}}
             {{< value-card
                 title="Transparency"
                 icon="eye"
-                description="We believe in open communication and building trust through transparency."
+                description="We believe in open communication, sharing health data responsibly, and building trust with our users through transparency."
             >}}
         </div>
     </div>